Union for FAA’s safety engineers urges more changes to Boeing 737 MAX before it can fly again

 NATCA notes that in the Lion Air and Ethiopian 737 Max accidents erroneous stick shaker warnings along with multiple other warnings contributed to distraction and confusion for the pilots.

-And it adds that there have been two other fatal accidents in 1996, on Birgenair and AeroPeru 757s, that are associated with multiple false and conflicting alerts.
+And it adds that there have been two other fatal accidents, on Birgenair and AeroPeru 757s in 1996, that are associated with multiple false and conflicting alerts.

 The 757 is an older Boeing plane no longer produced but with similar alerting to the 737.
 In both those accidents, the stick shaker was going off warning that the plane was slowing to a stall while at the same time an overspeed warning indicated the plane was going too fast.
 This was also the case on the Ethiopian Airlines MAX that crashed.